The Desire of Gold

 Although people will have their own reasons to invest in gold, for most, gold investment is about preserving and protecting your wealth.

 Similarly, many choose gold to protect the rest of their portfolio from risk and to add diversity to their portfolio.
 Very few people would choose to invest all their money in gold as it is always advisable to create a balanced portfolio containing different types of investments.
 Many investors choose gold for that very reason, allowing them to diversify into different areas.
-This is said to be because the price of gold is usually negatively correlated to the stock markets.
-Gold is rising when other markets are falling.
-This is, in part, because, traditionally, gold is seen as a ‘safe-haven’ investment.
-When other markets fall, the gold price often rallies.
+This is said to be because the price of gold is usually negatively correlated to the stock markets; gold often risies when other markets fall.
+This is why, traditionally, gold is seen as a ‘safe-haven’ investment.
 In times of market volatility, where stocks and shares plummet, part of this decrease is due to investors moving away from ‘riskier’ assets into the safe haven of gold.

 Lastly, some investors choose gold because of the possible financial returns, especially over a longer period of time.
 Put simply, if you buy it and hold it until the price goes up, you can sell it – hopefully for a profit.